Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Abstract

 \section{Abstract}

-The one-loop contributions to the chromomagnetic dipole moment $\hat\mu_t(q^2)$ and electric dipole moment $\hat d_t(q^2)$ of the top quark are calculated within the reduced 331 model (RM331) in the general case of an off-shell gluon.
-It is argued that the results are gauge independent for $q^2\ne 0$ and represent valid observable quantities.
-In the RM331 $\hat \mu_t(q^2)$ receives new contributions from two heavy gauge bosons $Z'$ and $V^+$ and a new neutral scalar boson $h_2$, along with a new contribution from the standard model Higgs boson via flavor changing neutral currents.
-The latter, which are also mediated by the $Z'$ gauge boson and the scalar boson $h_2$, can give a non-vanishing $\hat d_t$ provided that there is a $CP$-violating phase.
+The one-loop contributions to the chromomagnetic dipole moment $\hat\mu_t(q^2)$ and electric dipole moment $\hat d_t(q^2)$ of the top quark are calculated within the reduced 331 model (RM331) for non-zero $q^2$.
+It is argued that the results are gauge independent and thus represent valid observable quantities.
+In the RM331 $\hat \mu_t(q^2)$ receives new contributions from two heavy gauge bosons $Z'$ and $V^\pm$ and one neutral scalar boson $h_2$, along with a new contribution from the standard model Higgs boson via flavor changing neutral currents.
+The latter, which are also mediated by the $Z'$ gauge boson and the scalar boson $h_2$, can give a non-vanishing $\hat d_t(q^2)$ provided that there is a $CP$-violating phase.
 The analytical results are presented in terms of both Feynman parameter integrals and Passarino-Veltman scalar functions, which are useful to cross-check the numerical results.
-Both $\hat\mu_t(q^2)$ and $\hat d_t$ are numerically evaluated for parameter values still allowed by the constraints from experimental data.
-It is found that the new one-loop contributions of the RM331 to $\hat \mu_t(q^2)$ are of the same order of magnitude or larger than in other standard model extensions, with the dominant contribution arising from the $V^+$ gauge boson for $\|q\|$ in the 30-1000 GeV interval and a mass $m_{V}$ of the order of a few hundreds of GeVs.
-As for $\hat d_t(q^2)$, it receives the largest contribution from $h_2$ exchange and can reach values of the order of $10^{-20}$, which is smaller than the contributions predicted by other standard model extensions.
+Both $\hat\mu_t(q^2)$ and $\hat d_t(q^2)$ are numerically evaluated for parameter values still allowed by the constraints from experimental data.
+It is found that the new one-loop contributions of the RM331 to the real (imaginary) part of $\hat \mu_t(q^2)$ are of the order of $10^{-5}$ ($10^{-6}$), which are at least three orders of magnitude smaller than the standard model prediction, but are larger than the predictions of other models of new physics.
+In the RM331 the dominant contribution arising from the $V^\pm$ gauge boson for $\|q\|$ in the 30-1000 GeV interval and a mass $m_{V}$ of the order of a few hundreds of GeVs.
+As for $\hat d_t(q^2)$, it receives its largest contribution from $h_2$ exchange and can reach values of the order of $10^{-19}$, which is smaller than the contributions predicted by other standard model extensions.